 The Company performed a qualitative assessment during the annual impairment review for fiscal 2016 as of December 31, 2016 and concluded that it is not more likely than not that the fair value of the Company's single reporting unit is less than its carrying amount.
 Therefore, the two-step goodwill impairment test for the reporting unit was not necessary at December 31, 2016.
-During the second quarter of 2017, our stock price experienced a significant decline.
-We performed a Step 1 goodwill impairment test as of the second quarter and determined that no charge to goodwill for impairment was required during the second quarter of 2017.
+During the second quarter of 2017, the Company's stock price experienced a significant decline.
+The Company performed a Step 1 goodwill impairment test as of the second quarter and determined that no charge to goodwill for impairment was required during the second quarter of 2017.
+No charge for goodwill impairment was required during the third quarter of 2017.